 The digital transformation model is a representation of how a company’s digitalization will look like.
-There are several models that you can choose from, to ensure that your digital transformation outshines that of others.
-Major digital transformation models include the digital native model, the digital follower model, and the hybrid model among others.
+You can choose from several models to ensure that your digital transformation outshines that of others.
+Major digital transformation models include the digital native model, the digital follower model, and the hybrid model.

-In this blog, we will elaborate on the need for a digital transformation model and the best ones to choose from.
+In this blog, we will elaborate on the need for a digital transformation model and the best ones.

 Let us begin by first understanding digital transformation and why it is important for your company.

 Digital transformation is the process of integrating digital solutions into business operations to enjoy smoother and uninterrupted services.
 The procedure guarantees higher customer satisfaction, an improved ROI, and many other benefits which make it a lucrative option.